 There are times when there are no financials available for certain customers for a credit review.
 Then there is the challenge of anticipating the risk associated with such customers.
 Apart from these, there are conditions such as a company going bankrupt, or undergoing mergers and acquisitions.
 Even then, there is risk associated with such kinds of customers where one doesn’t have financial information available.
 Under such situations, the company faces a problem in mitigating risks in credit limit assignment.

 Organizations tackled this issue by implementing different solutions.
-Where some assigned a full department to tend to this problem others set up technical solutions to rationalize the customer payment terms and to deactivate as many as they could.
+Where some assigned a full department to tend to this problem others set up technical solutions for credit information aggregation to rationalize the customer payment terms and to deactivate as many as they could.
 While having insufficient data was a problem, large volumes of data caused much more trouble.
 Their main concern with huge volumes of data was how to distill the required data to make decisions in credit for business.

 Risk mitigation in different high-risk global operations such as requests to extend credit terms, the region with high tax reforms, regions with weak law and international businesses missing financial data, is different.
 Credit analysts across organizations resolved these issues by implementing various risk mitigation strategies.
 Some of the solutions implemented were: